allypalanzi/allypalanzi.github.io/_posts/writing/2015-06-01-hackathon.markdown

 - Learn things!

-![Attendees flying their paper airplanes](/assets/images/hackathon/dcft1.jpg)
-<figcaption>Attendees flying their paper airplanes after our icebreaker.</figcaption>
+![Attendees flying their paper airplanes](/assets/images/hackathon/dcft1.jpg) *Attendees flying their paper airplanes after our icebreaker*

 ### Create an environment you want work in